ChrisNakayama/11/README.md

 1.Input from user and parse it to an integer
 Input Example: "5"
 Output Example: 5

 2.Use for loop to push every number from 0 to the inputted number into an empty array Input Example: 5
 Output Example: [0, 1, 2, 3, 4, 5]

 3.Use a forEach function to change numbers that include 1, 2 or 3 to a sentence string.
 Input Example: [0, 1, 2, 3, 4, 5]
-Output Example: [0, "Beep!", "Boop", "Won't You Be My Neighbor, 4, 5"] 4.Append each element to ul and show list to user upon submit.
+Output Example: [0, "Beep!", "Boop", "Won't You Be My Neighbor, 4, 5"]

+4.Append each element to ul and show list to user upon submit.

-Clear list and provide new output upon every click of submit without need for page refresh.
+5.Clear list and provide new output upon every click of submit without need for page refresh.

 Setup/Installation Requirements: